Quantification of powder samples

 In the window that appears, select the “Record data” tab and select the “Unknown Mix” Group.
 Write a name for the workflow or just use the default.

-A new workflow will be generated based on the models you have created for this study (sample and quantification models).
+A new workflow will be generated based on the models you have created for this project (sample and quantification models).
 The images from the “Unknown Mix” group in Record will be imported and applied to this workflow.

 Press OK.